evgenyneu/keychain-swift/README.md

 TegKeychain.clear()
 ```

-In addition to String one can set/get `NSData` objects.
+In addition to strings one can set/get `NSData` objects.

 ```Swift
 TegKeychain.set("my key", value: nsDataObject)